mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 > Thereby Buddhas always exist in the conditioned world which changes in causation, but they gain the power of liberation without being defiled by the world.

 So they are living there, but they are not defiled or contaminated by the dualistic world, and then they get the power of liberation, freedom.
 This is very important for us.

-I told you before, all of us exist, all of us must live, according to the law of causation.
+I told you before, all of us exist, all of us must live according to the law of causation.
 If we do something, whatever happens, we have to take responsibility.
-[If] our motivation is good but result is not good, this is life, according to causation.
-“We have to be free from causation” doesn’t mean we should ignore our doings; we have to take responsibility for our doings forever.
+[If] our motivation is good but the result is not good, [this is life], according to causation.
+“We have to be free from causation” doesn’t mean we should ignore our doings; we have to take responsibility for our doings, whatever [they are].
 That is a really a good attitude toward the law of causation.
 Because we live in it, we should respect the law of causation.
-For this, for the long range or for a short period of time, we should take responsibility for our doings.
+For this, [whether] for the long range or for a short period of time, we should take responsibility for our doings.
 At that time, it is really the meaning of accepting the law of causation.

 And then next, each of us individually must be Buddha.
-That means that Buddha gains the power of liberation without being contaminated by the law of causation.
-So still, from moment to moment you must be completely free, in order to create future life, from day to day.
-Even though you understand your life according to your past life.
-Such-and-such happened: this is something you have to reflect upon, and take responsibility for your life, what you have done.
+That means that [you gain] the power of liberation without being contaminated by the law of causation.
+So still, from moment to moment you must be completely free, in order to create future life from day to day.
+Even though you understand your life according to your past life: such-and-such happened.
+This is something you have to reflect upon, and take responsibility for your life, what you have done.
 But for the future, still there is freedom.
 You can create new life toward the future, without being *bogged down* with this life which you have done.

 So there are two contradictory aspects.
 You should be straightforward toward your life which you have done.
 At that time, you can really respect your past life, and you can really respect the law of causation.
 On the other hand, you must be brave toward the future, without being stuck there.